dmey/minimal-dx/README.md

 ### Offline build

 When enabling build tests `BUILD_TESTING=ON`,  _Minimal_**DX** will require a working internet connection to download up-to-date EnergyPlus dependencies.
-If these dependencies have already been downloaded and you do not have a working intertet connecton, you can still build _Minimal_**DX** with tests enabled by passing the the offline flag (i.e. `-DOFFLINE=ON`) at configure time.
+If these dependencies have already been downloaded and you do not have a working internet connection, you can still build _Minimal_**DX** with tests enabled by passing the the offline flag (i.e. `-DOFFLINE=ON`) at configure time.

 ## Copyright and License